DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 For shadow ray we disable all hit shader invocation by using an empty shader name or nullptr.
 If hit shader invocation for procedural geometry will be skipped then we will see shadow from bounding box except sphere, so we need to bind the hit group only with the intersection shader.

 ```cpp
 m_pSBT->BindHitGroupForAll(m_pTLAS, SHADOW_RAY_INDEX, "");
 m_pSBT->BindHitGroups(m_pTLAS, "Sphere Instance",  SHADOW_RAY_INDEX,  "SphereShadowHit");
 ```

-Also we can create TLAS with `BindingMode = HIT_GROUP_BINDING_MODE_PER_GEOMETRY` and specify hit groups per geometry:
+Also we can create a TLAS with `BindingMode = HIT_GROUP_BINDING_MODE_PER_GEOMETRY` and specify hit groups per geometry:
 ```cpp
 m_pSBT->BindHitGroup(m_pTLAS, "Cube Instance 1", "Cube", PRIMARY_RAY_INDEX, "CubePrimaryHit"  );
 ```
 These may be useful to bind unique hit groups for each geometry.

-In result SBT contains these table:
+In resulting SBT contains the following table:

 | Instance | Geometry | Ray type | Location | Shader group | Shader constants |
 |---|---|---|---|---|---|